Metaphysicist0/Metaphysicist0.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Tianliang Yao, an undergraduate at the Department of Control Science and Engineering, [College of Electronics and Information Engineering](https://see.tongji.edu.cn/) at [Tongji University](https://www.tongji.edu.cn/) & [Shanghai Research Institute for Intelligent Autonomous Systems (SRIAS)](https://srias.tongji.edu.cn/main.htm), guided by Prof. [Peng Qi](https://cse.tongji.edu.cn/6b/68/c15581a158568/page.htm).
+I am also an incoming Ph.D. student at AIM group at the Department of Electronic Engineering, The Chinese University of Hong Kong supervised by Prof. Yixuan Yuan.

 Reach me at yaotianliang2003@gmail.com or yaotianliang@tongji.edu.cn (also WeChat: ytl20030607) if you want to discuss research ideas or work together with me.
 Welcome!!!